Scar: I was first in line. Until the little hairball was born.

 It's good to be the Prince.
 Born to power, destined to inherit rule of the Kingdom from your parents when their time comes.
 Bless their souls.
 Until you realize that kind of privilege only goes to the first son.
-If you're unlucky enough to be the second born, or if for you just hate the heir, you really gotta hope big brother doesn't have any kids or is unable to perform his duties.
+If you're unlucky enough to be the second born, or if you just hate the heir, you really gotta hope big brother doesn't have any kids or is unable to perform his duties.

 Central to the trope is that the younger siblings and their co-conspirators will plot, usually through dishonorable means, to overthrow, kill, or banish their older siblings in order to seize power for themselves.

 See Succession Crisis when the conflict becomes much larger than just the siblings' personal animosity towards each other.
 This trope should stay mostly in the family.

-to any of the first born's children.
+Sub-Trope to Sibling Rivalry and Murder in the Family.
+Sister Trope to Cain and Abel.
+Annoyed at being Spare to the Throne, the younger brother usually becomes an Evil Prince, who then becomes an Evil Uncle to any of the first born's children.
 One of the few plot tropes where the younger sibling is the evil one in the family.

-- Aquaman is the strong first born who, in most incarnations, is betrayed by his younger half brother Orm/Ocean Master.
-But this being a classic comic book character he escapes the peril and puts Orm behind aquatic bars.
+- Aquaman is the strong firstborn who, in most incarnations, is betrayed by his younger half brother Orm/Ocean Master.
+But this being a classic comic book character, he escapes the peril and puts Orm behind aquatic bars.

 - Featured in the backstory of The Curse of the Mummy's Tomb; Re, younger of the Pharaoh's two sons, had his brother Ra banished and later assassinated out of jealousy.
 Ra ends up being the Mummy of the film, and Re is cursed with immortality, which can only be ended by his brother's hands.